 The first part of this INSET will focus on the ways that Corali supports people with a learning disability to access contemporary art.
 Making direct use of the Tate collection, and I Am At Tate Exchange Festival, teachers will be led through tasks that empower the young people they work with to make their own creative choices.
 The session will make use of Corali’s cross-art form methods that will open up ways of mark-making, movement and creative writing as a way to enjoy art.

-Corali’s practice has been informed by our work in special educational needs schools and is excited to share these methods shaped by teachers, with teachers.
+Corali’s practice has been informed by their work in special educational needs schools, and they are excited to share methods shaped by teachers, with teachers.

 Teachers will learn kinaesthetically by playing games with Kelly and the actors, whilst also getting a basic understanding of the methodology behind the games.
 By the end of the session, teachers will have learnt a number of tried and tested games and activities that they can put to use in their classrooms immediately.

 This event is suitable for teachers and teaching assistants working in London SEND schools and SENCOs from mainstream schools.
 We regret that this session is not open to colleagues from cultural organisations or freelancers working with schools.